rackerlabs/docs-cloud-files/README.md

 docs-cloud-files
 ================
+Cloud Files Documentation

-This repo contains the source files for the Rackspace API documentation for Cloud Files.
+This github repository contains the source files for the Rackspace Cloud Files API documentation.

 Contributions are welcome!
-Feel free to create your own branch and provide pull requests or create issues.
+To suggest changes to the documentation, please submit an Issue (https://github.com/rackerlabs/docs-cloud-files/issues) or Pull Request (https://github.com/rackerlabs/docs-cloud-files/pulls).

 Source files are for the following documents: